vmware/vSphere-machine-learning-extension/examples/model_serving/cv/table-transformer/README.md

    os.environ['CURL_CA_BUNDLE'] = ''
    ```

-   Even though, you may need to try multiple times.
+   Even though, you might need to try multiple times.

 8. Follow the steps in the notebook to reproduce the results.